Chocolate Cupcakes: (makes 24)

 - 1 c peanuts, chopped

-Now you're ready to decorate the cupcakes!
-Transfer your frosting to a large piping bag, and pipe in large swirls onto your cupcakes (or however you feel like icing them). ;) Unwrap 12 mini Snickers bars and cut them in half – I thought the cupcakes looked cooler when the inside of the Snickers bar was visible on the top.
-Decorate each frosting swirl with chopped peanuts, sprinkles, and halved Snickers bar - tadaaaaa!
-Enjoy! :)
+Now you're ready to decorate!
+Transfer your frosting to a large piping bag, and pipe in large swirls onto your cupcakes (or however you feel like icing them).
+Unwrap 12 mini Snickers bars and cut them in half – I thought the cupcakes looked cooler when the inside of the Snickers bar was visible on the top.
+Decorate each frosting swirl with a drizzle of caramel, chopped peanuts, sprinkles, and halved Snickers bar - tadaaaaa!
+Enjoy!